-Answer: Yes, The Puerto Rican Agenda is a non-profit organization, however, the Segundo Ruiz Belvis Cultural Center (501c3) is serving as fiscal agent for the Pallets and Planes campaign.
+Answer: Yes, The Puerto Rican Agenda is a non-profit organization, however, the Segundo Ruiz Belvis Cultural Center (501c3) is serving as fiscal agent for the Pallets in Puerto Rico campaign.

 FAQ 4: Are you accepting items for donation such as water, diapers, batteries, etc.?

 Answer: No, we are currently not accepting material donations for the following reasons:

 - We do not have the capacity or space to accept donations.